A Friendly PSA: Don’t Get Scammed

 They are a friendly, attentive group.
 If you are a visual artist in the South Hills of Pittsburgh, I encourage you to visit this art league.

-Please visit my Events page, to find out where you can catch this talk.
 If you’d like to schedule this presentation for your group, please contact me at becky@artisan-advantage.com.

 Overwhelmed at the Thought of Writing an Artist Blog?